 Travel and Sustainability – the climate impact of aviation

-The only thing that actually queers my eco-balance-pitch and makes my ecological footprint swell to an immeasurable shoe size, is my desire to travel.
-I am a sun worshipper.
+The only thing that actually queers my eco-balance-pitch and makes my ecological footprint swell to immeasurable shoe size, is my desire to travel.
+I am a sun-worshipper.
 My wanderlust thwarts my plans.
 According to the German Aerospace Center (DLR), air traffic has a clear impact on our climate.
 More on “climate change” and what causes it has, I already told you in this blog post.

 atmosfair – the good conscience for travelers like me (unpaid advertising)

 But here, too, I have found a solution that compensates both my guilty conscience and my CO2 emissions: atmosfair.